CASA PropertiesUnder Development

 Bryan place is named in honor of CASA supporter, board member, longtime donor, and advocate, Nancye Bryan.
 Bryan Place is on N. Duke Street in Durham, very close to Duke Regional Hospital.
 The community will include 16 1-bedroom apartments for those earning less than 30% of the Area Median Income (AMI), and will have a special focus on those experiencing homelessness.
 CASA expects to break ground on Bryan Place in the spring of 2022.
 Visit this page for more information.

-Homestead Road, Chapel Hill
+Homestead Gardens, Chapel Hill

 Collins Ridge, Hillsborough